tolauwae/phd-thesis/src/oop/oop.typ

 #axiom("Event ordering")[#partialorderlemma]<axiom:partialorder>

-Second, under this partial ordering of events, any interleaving of events in the program is possible.
+Second, we will assume that events can follow each other instantaneously, and can occur at any point in the program as long as the partial order allows it.
-That is to say, events can follow each other instantaneously, and can occur at any point in the program as long as the partial order allows it.
+This implies that any interleaving of partially ordered events in the program is theoretically possible in the language semantics, and so may be explored by the debugger without breaking any soundness or completeness properties.

 #let interleavings = [
     Under the partial order #partialorder, any interleaving of events in the program is possible.